A boar passant Or.

 Bearer: Twist, Michael.

-Port and windows, Between, Watercolor, Proper, Appaumée, Pointed, Armed, Azure, Boa, Wreath, Crest, Ogee, Party per fess, Created, Quarterly, Outlined in sable, Two, In chief, In pale, Coat of arms, Mullet, Scroll, Personal, Gules, Illuminated, Interpreted, Chief, Mantling, Motto, Lion, Lineage, Wolf, Masoned, Semi-circular, Eight, Or, Passant, Leather, Argent, Base (lower 1/3), Rampant, Sable, Semé, Vert, Grasping, Freehand, Three, One and Helm.
+Port and windows, Between, Proper, Pointed, Armorial roll, Azure, Boa, Wreath, Upon (wreath), Crest, Five, Ogee, Crown, Party per fess, Created, Quarterly, Outlined in sable, Dexter, Two, In chief, In pale, Coat of arms, Mullet, Personal, Gules, Illuminated, Interpreted, Chief, Mantling, Motto, Lion, Lineage, Wolf, Masoned, Semi-circular, Eight, Or, Passant, Leather, Argent, Base (lower 1/3), Rampant, Sable, Semé, Vert, Grasping, Freehand, Three and One.

 Dr. Antonio Salmerón y Cabañas,